Trusted WordPress tutorials, when you need them most.

 How to Import / Export Your WordPress Gutenberg Blocks

-If you haven’t already, then you’ll need to save the content you want to export as a reusable block.
-With that done, click on the ‘+’ button inside the WordPress content editor.
+If you haven’t already, then you’ll need to save the content you want to export as a reusable block or pattern.
+With that done, head over to the Appearance » Patterns page from the WordPress dashboard.

 Exporting a WordPress block as a JSON file